 A mixture of oil-based polyurethane and enamel paint will create a colorful and durable finish.
 Since polyurethane has no color (no paint pigments), you must mix it to tint the finish color.
 However, you must use more polyurethane than enamel to get a durable and stable finish.

-But, can you can’t mix enamel with water-based polyurethane.
-Enamel paint uses oil as its paint solvent, while water-based polyurethane uses water as its solvent.
-Oil and water have different drying times, so if you mix water-based poly with enamel paint, the finish won’t dry properly and will turn sticky.
+But, you can’t mix enamel with water-based polyurethane as they have different solvents, water and oil.
+Oil and water have different drying times, so if you mix them, the finish won’t dry properly and will turn sticky.
 That’s because one part of the finish will dry while the other paint will still be wet.
 This leads to a cracked paint finish.

 Applying Enamel Paint over Polyurethane

-You can use enamel paint over polyurethane, but you must sand and scuff the polyurethane first.
-If you apply enamel paint directly over polyurethane, the paint won’t stick.
-That’s because polyurethane has a glossy finish that repels liquid, including paint.
+You can use enamel paint over polyurethane, but you must sand and scuff the finish first.
+If you apply it directly, the paint won’t stick because polyurethane has a glossy finish that repels liquid, including paint.

-However, sanding will produce tiny ridges (scratches) on the polyurethane that the enamel paint can penetrate into and stick.
-But, enamel paint won’t last too long.
-So, the best way to apply enamel over a polyurethane coating is to remove the polyurethane and then apply enamel paint.
+However, sanding will produce tiny ridges (scratches) on the finish that the paint can penetrate into and stick to.
+But, the paint won’t last too long.
+So, the best way to apply enamel over a polyurethane coating is to remove the sealant and then apply the paint.

-You can apply polyurethane over enamel paint to seal it from moisture, water, and scratches.
-However, the enamel paint coating must be clean and lightly sanded for polyurethane to stick.
+You can use polyurethane to seal enamel paint from moisture, water, and scratches.
+However, the finish must be clean and lightly sanded before sealing it.

-On the other hand, you can’t apply enamel paint over polyurethane unless you sand or remove the polyurethane.
+On the other hand, you can’t apply enamel paint over polyurethane unless you sand or remove the sealant.
 That’s because polyurethane forms a glossy layer that prevents liquid from penetrating it.
-Since enamel paint can’t penetrate the polyurethane coating, the paint won’t stick.
+Since the paint can’t penetrate the coating, it won’t stick.